The complaint was waiting for them before breakfast.

 Thousands.

-Michael took one bundle and set it down in front of the company rep.
+Michael picked up one bundle and set it down slowly in front of the company representative, then another, and another, all while maintaining a deliberate pace.

 No one moved.